- Home

 Gum disease and tooth decay are the two most common causes of tooth loss.
 You can avoid unnecessary tooth loss or fillings by keep your teeth healthy.

-Here are some top tips for healthy teeth –
+Here are some top tips for healthy teeth:

-- replace your toothbrush on regular intervals
+• Replace your toothbrush at regular intervals

-- use mouthwash before you brush your teeth
+• Use mouthwash before you brush your teeth

 You can find more information about taking care of your teeth and gums on the NHS website

-Registering with a dentist
+Finding and registering with a dentist

 In order to ensure your teeth are regularly maintained, it is important that you register with a dental surgery so that you can have regular check-ups.